Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 J.C.W. de Winkel (treasurer V.V.V.
 Arnhem)

 F.W.
-Viehoff (representative KLM Gelderland en Overijssel)
+Viehoff (representatie KLM Gelderland and Overijssel)

 H. Vis (director N.V.
 Gelderse Tramweg Mij)

-D. Wisselo (secretary department Gelderland Vakgroep Personenvervoer)
+D. Wisselo (secretary department Gelderland committee transport)

-Johan van der Woude (literary scientist, Arnhem)
+Johan van der Woude (literary scolar, Arnhem)

-D. Wijlhuizen (editor Groot Arnhem)
+D. Wijlhuizen (editor of Groot Arnhem)

 Theme

-It is hard to imagine that at the time of the first Sonsbeek exhibition, sculpture as an autonomous medium had barely acquired its right to exist.
-Unlike other countries such as France and Germany, Dutch sculpture was an integral part of architecture until roughly the end of the first quarter of the 20th century: sculptures mostly functioned as ornaments and were often literally fused with buildings.
-It was not until the 1930s that an increasing focus on 'free sculptures' occured.
-During Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht, memories of the horrors of the Second World War are still fresh.
-Moreover, the physical traces of the war are still present in Arnhem's urban landscape, which had suffered a lot of damage as a result of bombings.
-Sonsbeek '49 is primarily aimed at the mental recovery of the people of Arnhem.
-Throughout the Netherlands, rebuilding was accompanied by a boom of municipal orders for war monuments.
-The demand for monuments was also apparent during Sonsbeek '49, where a good number of the total of 199 sculptures on display served as monuments.
-A jury consisting of members of the Dutch Sculptors' Circle was responsible for selecting the sculptures.
+During Sonsbeek '49: European Sculpture in the Open Air, memories of the horrors of World War II are still fresh.
+Moreover, the physical traces of the war are still present in the urban landscape of Arnhem, which had suffered much damage as a result of bombings.
+Sonsbeek '49 is primarily aimed at supporting with the mental recovery of the people from Arnhem.
+Reconstruction of buildings and cities in the Netherlands coincided with many municipal commissions for war monuments.
+The demand for monuments also manifested itself during Sonsbeek '49, where a fair number of the total of 199 exhibited sculptures served as monuments.
+A jury composed of members of the Dutch Circle of Sculptors was responsible for selecting the sculptures.
 Unsurprisingly, as many as three-quarters of the artists came from the Netherlands.
-Other artists came from Belgium, France, Denmark, and Switzerland, among others.
+Other artists came from Belgium, France, Denmark, Austria and Switzerland, among others.

 Artists